alexVinarskis/display-switch-keycombo/README.md

 The configuration is pretty similar on all platforms:

-On MacOS: the configuration file is expected in `~/Library/Preferences/display-switch.ini` On Windows: the configuration file is expected in `%APPDATA%\display-switch\display-switch.ini` On Linux: the configuration file is expected in `$XDG_CONFIG_HOME/display-switch/display-switch.ini` or `~/.config/display-switch/display-switch.ini`
+On MacOS: the configuration file is expected in `~/Library/Preferences/display-switch-keycombo.ini` On Windows: the configuration file is expected in `%APPDATA%\display-switch-keycombo\display-switch-keycombo.ini` On Linux: the configuration file is expected in `$XDG_CONFIG_HOME/display-switch-keycombo/display-switch-keycombo.ini` or `~/.config/display-switch-keycombo/display-switch-keycombo.ini`

 Configuration file settings: